 What is HVO and why is it important?

-William Tebbit, the CEO of fuel specialist and GreenD+ manufacuturer Green Biofuels, explains what HVO is and examines how its use is decarbonising the UK construction industry.
+Ahead of his appearance at Futureworx 2022, William Tebbit, the CEO of fuel specialist and GreenD+ manufacuturer Green Biofuels, exmaines what HVO is and how its use is decarbonising the UK construction industry.

 Much of the public debate and Government policies around the road to Net Zero, decarbonising the UK and improving air quality, is about what we are going to do.

 What our intentions are and how new technologies are going to achieve amazing things in 2050, or is it 2040 or 2030?
 However, the harsh reality is about today not tomorrow.